krishgit042023/House-price-Prediction/README.md

 Model Building:

 Split the dataset into training and testing sets.
-Train multiple regression models, such as Linear Regression, Random Forest Regression, and XGBoost.
+Train multiple regression models, such as Linear Regression, Random Forest Regression.
 Tune the model’s hyperparameters for optimal performance.
 Model Evaluation: